 - Convenient Speedy Hooks and Back Loop for Easy Wearing

-- BIG FITTING Runs 1/2 Size Bigger than Timberlands and Caterpillars More Sizing Detail under Product Description
+- True Size as Timberlands and Caterpillars More Sizing Detail under Product Description

 The chainsaw boots come at a similar design with the reinforced steel-toed boots, but with multiple layers of protective fabric on the front exposed area.
 They are available in both laced-up leather and rubber wellington versions, all dependent on the users’ tastes.
 The purpose of the boots is no rocket science.
 It is used to protect the users against the front and sideways cuts.
 It also prevents them from stepping on sharp wooden objects that may be lying around.